fenago/kubernetes-course/md/Lab_9.md

 ============

-In previous chapters, we created Deployments to create multiple replicas of our application and exposed our application using Services.
-However, we have not yet properly explored how Kubernetes facilitates applications to store and read data, which is the subject of this chapter.
+In previous labs, we created Deployments to create multiple replicas of our application and exposed our application using Services.
+However, we have not yet properly explored how Kubernetes facilitates applications to store and read data, which is the subject of this lab.

 In practice, most applications interact with data in some way.
 It\'s possible that we may have an application that needs to read data from a